flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Turning the WX off and on or TERR ON ND on and off seems to update the WX on the ND.

-??? warning "Fuel Consumption Too High / Fuel Prediction Too low"
+??? warning "Fuel Prediction Too low"
     ### Fuel Consumption

     !!! tip ""